Abel Tasman Coast Track

 - Whariwharangi Bay to Wainui Bay: 5.5km, 1 hour 30 minutes

+The filtered water supply at Anchorage and Bark Bay huts and campsites is out of order.
+We advise all visitors to boil or treat the water before drinking.
 The road to Totaranui is open.
 Gibbs Hill Track is open for mountain biking 1 May to 30 September 2015.
 Torrent Bay - water taxi and charter vessel use: Note that water taxis and day charter vessels are no longer able to pick up passengers or their gear from Torrent Bay.
 There is a limited drop off service operating in the morning between 9 am and noon.
 The nearest pick up points to Torrent Bay are Anchorage (30 minutes - low tide or 1 hour 30min - high tide) and Bark Bay (2 hours).
 Water taxis can still visit Torrent Bay outside of these hours to service landowners and their guests at Torrent Bay Township.
 Onetahuti - the bridge and Boardwalk at Onetahuti is open, providing an all tide crossing.
 Awaroa and Venture Creek - visitors reaching Venture Creek on the Awaroa Estuary from the south may find the beach route round to Awaroa Hut impassable at times when there is a very high tide.
 If this happens then visitors should wait at Venture Creek until the tide recedes to reveal the beach route.
 Goat Bay - There is a section of the access to the beach that is cut at large tides.
 Wait until the tide recedes before continuing.
 There is continuing track work between Awaroa and Onetahuti, due to be completed by the end of October.
 Follow all instructions issued by DOC track crew for your own safety.
 For more information contact the Nelson Visitor Centre.

 Huts and campsites must be booked all year around.